all-of-us/workbench/README.md

 ./project.rb
 ```

-#### Hot Code Swapping

-While the API is running locally, saving a .java file should cause a recompile and reload of that class.
-Status is logged to the console.
-Not all changes reload correctly (e.g., model classes do not appear to reload more than once).

 #### Caveats

 The first time a server is started after a database clear (`./project.rb docker-clean`), it may take some time for a billing project to become available for workspace creation.
 Generally, this takes about 5 minutes, but has been known to take upwards of 40 in some cases.
 The billing project buffer size is set to 2 for local environments (`config_local.json`).
 A cron job runs every minute while the API server is running to check if there are empty slots.